shanewechsler/CS572Lab1/README.md

 Based on 5 accumulator instuctions, and MIPS formatting.
 PUSH X -> push the value at address `X` to the stack.
-POP Y -> pop the value at the top of the stack and store it to address `Y` ADD X -> pops the top 2 values of the stack, adds them, and then stores the result at the top of the stack.
+POP Y -> pop the value at the top of the stack and store it to address `Y` ADD -> pops the top 2 values of the stack, adds them, and then stores the result at the top of the stack.
-MUL X -> pops the top 2 vales of the stack, multiplies them, and then stores the result at the top of the stack.
+MUL -> pops the top 2 vales of the stack, multiplies them, and then stores the result at the top of the stack.
 END -> signifies the end of code, stop reading instructions.

 PARSING: